a112121788/rails-guides/source/upgrading_ruby_on_rails.md

 1. Add `gem 'spring', group: :development` to your `Gemfile`.
 2. Install spring using `bundle install`.
-3. Springify your binstubs with `bundle exec spring binstub --all`.
+3. Generate the Spring binstub with `bundle exec spring binstub`.

 NOTE: User defined rake tasks will run in the `development` environment by default.
 If you want them to run in other environments consult the